tybenz/blacktunnel-blog/_posts/2013-04-08-the-game-engine-begins.md

 date: 2013-04-08 10:23:34
 title: The Game Engine Begins
 ---

-I am not a game developer... yet.
-But I&#8217;ve had an idea for a 2D platforming game floating around in my head for a few years now and I finally decided it was time to get serious about it.
+I'm not a game developer, but I've been playing around an idea for a platform game for a while now.
+I decided to get serious about the idea a couple weeks ago.
+I decided HTML5 would be my development platform of choice and invited my friend [Robby Nickles](http://github.com/robbynickles) to join me.

-I had noodled around with it in the past.
-But never made a definitive decision on the platform/framework I&#8217;d work with.
-After programming almost exclusively in Javascript for the last few years and considering the portability that the web offers, I decided HTML5 would be my weapon of choice.
-Considering myself to be a hardcore JS developer and after researching the various frameworks/engines that are available (it&#8217;s slim pickings by the way), I came to realization that I&#8217;d have much more fun/control if I wrote everything from scratch.
-I invited my friend [Robby Nickles](http://github.com/robbynickles) to join me in tackling the task.
-Here&#8217;s what we did.
+Here's what we did.

 **Disclaimer**: This is an overview of the basics of a 2D platform game engine we had to develop.
 Most of the techniques are probably not considered to be game dev "best practices".
 This is just what we managed to cobble together with a little reading and limited (or none) experience.
+I'm sure it will be overhauled _many_ times as we continue down the road.

 Let me give a brief overview on what the mechanics/story of the game will be .
 I&#8217;m calling it [Morph](http://github.com/blacktunnel/morph) and it&#8217;s a simple grid-based